muneebrbaig/mb-react-boilerplate/README.md

 ### Architecture

-The app is created with an opinionated architecture based upon the work from [react-opinionated-boilerplate](add-link-here)
+The app is created with an opinionated architecture based upon the work from [mb-react-boilerplate](https://github.com/muneebrbaig/mb-react-boilerplate)

 ## License